NeverWitness/tech-fee-system/docs/en-US/overview/overview.md

 | Advanced Manufacturing | Medium               |
 | Digital Industries     | High                 |

-This variation indicates that technology fees are not only a component of price structures, but also shape **overall industrial structures**.
+This variation indicates that technology fees are not only a component of price structures, but also influence the **overall industrial structure**.
-As technology advances, the role of technology fees may continue to grow.
+As technology advances, the role of technology fees in the economy may continue to grow.

-Appendix I also includes selected case studies illustrating how technology fees manifest across industries, such as:
+Appendix I also includes several industry case studies to illustrate how technology fees manifest across sectors, including:

 * Agricultural products
 * Industrial products
 * Traditional services
 * Digital services

-These cases are intended to clarify concepts and structures rather than provide comprehensive industry research.
+These cases are intended to clarify concepts and structures, rather than provide comprehensive industry research.

 ---

-# Conclusion
+## Conclusion

 This project proposes a new analytical perspective for understanding price and industrial structures in the technological era.

-Its core concern is not technology itself, but:
+Its central question is not simply about technology itself, but rather:

 **The structural position of value generated by technological innovation within the economic system**